MicrosoftDocs/bot-docs/articles/bot-service-quickstart-create-bot.md

    ?
 Looking good.
 Shall I go ahead and create your new bot?
 Yes
    ```

 Thanks to the template, your project contains all the code that's necessary to create the bot in this quickstart.
-You don't need any additional code to test your bot.
+You don't need any other code to test your bot.

 > [!NOTE]
 > If you create a `Core` bot, you'll need a LUIS language model.
 You can create a language model at [luis.ai](https://www.luis.ai).
 After creating the model, update the configuration file.